SmartTrafficPY/smartparking-chronometer/README.md

 ---

 ## Features
-- Map with information of the availability of parking places
 - Has a proximity monitoring module
 - Manage parking spots and places
 - User adminitration with session based authentication